-The reason leaves on your kumquat tree are falling might be due to the amount of water or sunlight it gets.
-In some cases, it might be due to a temperature shock.
+The reason leaves on kumquat trees are falling might be due to the amount of water or sunlight it gets.
+In some cases, it might be due to a temperature or transfer shock.

 When we first got this baby on Feb 17, it was green and strong.